wp-plugins/wp-quicklatex/readme.txt

 1. Standard LaTeX expressions can be cut and pasted directly into WordPress posts, pages, and comments; display environments require no enclosures, other expressions require only a surrounding <code>$..$</code> or <code>\[..\]</code>.
 No need for enclosing tags <code>[latex] ... [/latex]</code>.
 1. Correct vertical positioning of inline formulas relative to baseline of surrounding text.
 Say “NO” to jumpy equations produced by other plugins!
+1. SVG vector graphics support, so that formulas are crisp regardless of scaling in browser.
 1. (AMS)LaTeX displayed math environments support: <code>equation, align, gather, multiline, flalign, alignat,</code> etc.
 1. Automatic numbering of displayed equations.
 Override autonumbering with `\tag{}` LaTeX command.
 1. Equation hyper-referencing by standard LaTeX rules with `\label{}`, `\ref{}`.